 GAME and the GGC

-Our students kick start the event with presentations of their projects; exposing themselves and the education to insightful critique from an experienced panel of developers, designers, thinkers and artists.
-We then proceed with a two day conference; wide-ranging talks from brilliant people are interspersed with networking on the show floor, among the student’s games.
+Our students kick start the event with presentations of their projects; exposing themselves and the education to insightful critique from an experienced panel of developers, designers, thinkers, and artists.
+We then proceed with a two-day conference; wide-ranging talks fromw brilliant people are interspersed with networking on the show floor, among the student’s games.

 Code of Conduct and Photography

-The Gotland Game Conference has a strict Code of Conduct and anti-harassment policy in place.
+The Gotland Game Conference has a strict Code of Conduct and anti-harassment policy.
 Make sure to review it before registering for the event!

 Photography is expressly permitted throughout the conference, within the guidelines of the Code of Conduct and anti-harassment policy.
-The Department of Game Design employs professional photographers to document the event, and to record all lectures.
-Both lectures and photos are shared online and used throughout our educations.
+The Department of Game Design employs professional photographers to document the event and record all lectures.
+Both lectures and photos are shared online and used throughout our education.

-If you would prefer a specific photo of you not be used publicly, please contact Ulf Benjaminsson.
+If you would prefer a specific photo of you not to be used publicly, please get in touch with Elias Faltin.